2010 Fox Glacier FU-24 crash: Accident

 The pilot had already completed nine parachuting operations that day, before stopping for lunch.
 At 1:20pm (local time, UTC+12), after the aircraft was refuelled with about 160 litres of fuel, the pilot and passengers – four skydiving instructors and four tourists – boarded the aircraft.

 Eyewitnesses reported the aircraft's take-off roll appeared to be normal, but after lifting off the ground it continued pitching upwards until it was almost vertical.
 At around 350 feet, the aircraft rolled to the left so the nose was pointing down, and dived towards the ground.
 The aircraft was observed to be pulling out of the dive, but impacted with the ground at 1:25pm at an almost vertical angle and burst into flames, killing all nine on board.

 The pilot and three of the instructors were New Zealanders; the other instructor and one of the tourists were Australian; the other three tourists were an Irishman, an Englishman and a German woman.

 It was the worst aircraft crash in New Zealand in 17 years.

 Aircraft

 The aircraft was a single-engine Fletcher FU-24, a type manufactured in New Zealand and usually used for aerial topdressing.
-The accident aircraft had been modified in 1998 by replacing the original piston engine with a Walter M601 turboprop engine.
+The accident aircraft had been modified in 1998 by replacing the original Lycoming IO-720 piston engine with a Walter M601 turboprop engine.
 After being purchased by Skydive New Zealand in early 2010, the aircraft was further modified to carry out parachuting operations and re-entered service in this configuration in July, two months before the accident.